 Essential Freshwater package – our advice

-We have started the process of reviewing the Government's Essential Freshwater package.
+We are reviewing the Government's Essential Freshwater package.
 Here is our summary and advice, plus frequently asked questions.
-Please feel free to contact us or your industry group – details below.
+Please feel free to contact us or your industry group for more information.

 On 28 May 2020, the Minister for the Environment announced the Action for Healthy Waterways Essential Freshwater national direction package.

 This announcement signalled where changes to the policy package had been made in response to the consultation on the proposals (then known as the 'Essential Freshwater' package) in September 2019.
 The amended policy documents were released on 5 August following gazettal:

 - Stock Exclusion s360 Regulations

 - Measurement and Reporting of Water Takes s360 Regulations